Wage/Hour and Overtime

 Common Wage and Hour Violations for Atlanta Employees

-Employers in Atlanta and across Georgia use a variety of tactics to avoid paying full wages.
+Employers in Atlanta and across Georgia use a variety of tactics to deny employees the overtime pay they deserve.
 Some of the most frequent violations we see include:

 If your employer violated wage/hour laws, you may be entitled to: